Yo Gotti billboard for Shelby County Schools gets mixed reaction

 The post was shared more than 2,500 times, generating thousands of comments.
 Some were supportive of Yo Gotti’s success and the image he portrayed for SCS graduates.

-Others questioned why a rapper would be held up by the school district as a positive role model.
+Others questioned why a rapper would be held up by the school district as a success story.
 Last year, Yo Gotti was named a person of interest after another rapper he’s been feuding with was shot.

 By late Friday, the billboard was removed, apparently a short time after it went up.